Getting to know our CCO Denisse Rudich

 As things stand, on the risk, compliance and regulatory front, there is a wide perception that the regulatory model has not sufficiently evolved and is no longer fit for purpose.
 Regulators are asking for ever-increasing amounts of data taxing legacy systems and processes.
 Firms spend US$270 billion on compliance annually.
 Meanwhile, current capabilities to fight financial crime and fraud are woefully insufficient, leading to up to $2 trillion losses per year.
 Far from being victimless crime, these staggering amounts finance human trafficking, drug abuse, fraud and a multitude of other crimes directly impacting society.
 The temptation to steal from the public purse and launder the funds is also great.

 One word that comes back again and again in Dea’s rhetoric is “collaboration”.
-When asked about it, she replies: ”you need a group of people who care enough to do the research, to do the work and act according to principles of collaboration and co-creation to protect both banks and consumers.”
-She reckons the human factor is key in making financial crime prevention efficient: “internally, you need collaboration across silos; externally, you need and co-creation and collaboration with customers, regulators and other financial institutions.”
+When asked about it, she replies: ”you need a group of people who care enough to do the research, to do the work and act according to principles of collaboration and co-creation to protect both financial institutions and consumers.”
+She reckons the human factor is key in making financial crime prevention efficient: “internally, you need collaboration across silos; externally, you need and co-creation and collaboration with customers, regulators and financial institutions.”
 Denisse sees the emergence of certain technologies – like artificial intelligence, machine learning, network analysis, blockchain, real-time data – as huge opportunities for the industry when it comes to financial crime prevention.

 “I’m an optimist